Mineral rights

-Mineral rights are property rights to exploit an area for the minerals it harbors.
-Mineral rights can be separate from property ownership (see Split estate).
+Mineral rights (often referred to as a "mineral interest" or a "mineral estate") are property rights to exploit an area for the minerals it harbors.
+Mineral rights can be separate from property ownership (as in a split estate).
 Mineral rights can refer to sedentary minerals that do not move below the Earth's surface or fluid minerals such as oil or natural gas.
-There are three major types of mineral property; unified estate, severed or split estate, and fractional ownership of minerals.
+There are three major types of mineral property: unified estate, severed or split estate, and fractional ownership of minerals.

 Mineral estate

-Owning mineral rights (often referred to as a "mineral interest" or a "mineral estate") gives the owner the right to exploit, mine, and/or produce any or all minerals they own.
+Owning mineral rights gives the owner the right to exploit, mine, or produce any or all minerals they own.
 Minerals can refer to oil, gas, coal, metal ores, stones, sands, or salts.
 An owner of mineral rights may sell, lease, or donate those minerals to any person or company as they see fit.
 Mineral interests can be owned by private landowners, private companies, or federal, state or local governments.
 Sorting these rights are a large part of mineral exploration.
 A brief outline of rights and responsibilities of parties involved can be found here.